This post may contain affiliate links. Please see my disclosure policy for details.

 You can get a photo of the hallway with the beautiful flower mural inside the bathrooms or the entrance with the lanterns and the Hookhand at the Piano poster.

-As this is a restrooms, be prepared to get some really strange looks.
+As this is a restroom, be prepared to get some really strange looks.
 Some people just don’t understand why you would be taking photos in a bathroom.
 But, we know it’s for the ‘gram, so yolo.

 I didn’t get the chance to do this, but you can also get a beautiful photo with the Tangled Lanterns here at night.
 It looks completely magical.